nikita09/jekyll-now/about.md

 permalink: /about/
 ---

-Some information about you!

-### More Information

 I am currently a senior at the University of Texas at Austin.
 I am doing a double major in Computer Science and Electrical and Computer Engineering.

+### More Information

+I love traveling, music, movies and art.

 ### Contact me